Updated November 2017

 Arc'teryx Sabre Pants

-It was not an easy job to narrow down our selection of pants in an effort to grant the Editors' Choice award.
+The fight for the top got fierce, and it was not a given which model would win our Editors' Choice Award.
 We had an excellent selection of highly functional garments.
 As is often the case, the winner of this award did not have the highest marks in any one category.
 Across the board, however, the Arc'teryx Sabre

 delivered strong scores.
 For each specific attribute, there is likely a better choice, but the Sabre is unbeatable as an all-arounder.
 This award winner, with its uninsulated construction, solid design, comfortable fit, excellent materials, and classic styling, is the highest scoring, most versatile, all-around product in our review.

 The North Face Freedom Pant

 Built to last

 are comfortable, weather resistant, and their fit is impeccable.
 Their price point is competitive, especially considering that the seams and fabric are durable, and the style is neutral and long-lasting.
 The fit isn't too baggy or too tight.
 The fleece hanging liner means that the pants can be worn without long underwear on warm or long days, and the inner leg vents shed steam.
 The design is simple, with sparse features and solid boot-sealing cuffs.

 Spyder Dare Athletic Fit